Mary McCarthy Gomez Cueto: Life in Cuba

 Cueto was in the business of exporting leather goods to South America, but in Cuba he made his fortune making military boots for the United States in the Second World War.
 He built his wife a white mansion in 1936 called Villa Mary, which became their home.
 It was filled with Napoleon III furniture and chandeliers, and a Steinway grand piano, becoming a gathering place for visiting artists and singers, such as Frank Sinatra (who had a house behind hers) and Nat King Cole.
 In those days, under the rule of President Fulgencio Batista, the island was known as "a millionaires' paradise".
 They became part of local society, and helped to found the Havana Philharmonic Orchestra and an orphanage for boys.
 Then in 1951 her husband died, and her life changed drastically under Fidel Castro's revolution of 1959.

 The US imposed a trade embargo against Cuba in 1962, causing her U.S. bank account of about 4 million dollars to be frozen.
 Unable to touch her money, things became worse when Castro confiscated her island holdings, and granted her a monthly pension of 200 pesos (about $15).
 While free to return to Newfoundland—by then a part of Canada—or to the United States, she vowed never to leave the Island, for that was her home.
 Despite trips back to St. John's where parties would be held for her, she felt that the weather was too cold, and so she continued to live in Cuba in poverty, a relic from days gone by.

-Her neighbors had left the island long before, and their mansions were converted into embassy residences.
-Peacocks continued to strut under the palm trees in her large garden.
-The mansion now still retains the elegance and graceful atmosphere that Mary so carefully maintained for more than seven decades.